martiniantaylor/ICES_sea_bass/README.md

 ### Output
 - Mantel test results printed to the console.
-- Two PDF plots showing the correlation between genetic distance and geographic distance.
+- Two plots showing the correlation between genetic distance and geographic distance for feeding and spawning samples.

 ***